satish2/Linux-like-scheduler-and-Multi-queue-scheduler-in-XINU-OS/ReadMe.md

-# Linux-like-scheduler-and-Multi-queue-scheduler-in-XINU-OS
+<h1>Process Scheduling - Linux like scheduler and Multi-Queue scheduling</h1>

-Process Scheduling - Linux like scheduler and Multi-Queue scheduling
+XINU is a small Unix-like operating system originally developed by Douglas Comer for instructional purposes at Purdue University.
+Process scheduling algorithm followed by XINU is to pick highest priority process first, which leads to starvation.
+In this project, linux-like scheduling algorithm and Mutli-queue algorithm both were implemented in XINU's kernel.

 <h2>1) Linux-like Scheduler (based loosely	on the 2.2 Linux kernel)</h2>